(Non-college credit activities)

-The federally funded Workforce Innovation & Opportunity Act (WIOA) offers Tennessee job seekers and employers a variety of career and employment services through the American Job Center Network and Tennessee Career Systems.
+The federally-funded Workforce Innovation & Opportunity Act (WIOA) offers Tennessee job seekers and employers a variety of career and employment services through the American Job Center Network and Tennessee Career Systems.
 The cornerstone of the workforce investment system is the one-stop service delivery, which unifies numerous training, education, and employment programs into a single, customer-friendly system.
 The goal of the federal legislation is to help job seekers access employment, education, training, and support services to succeed in the labor market and to match employers with the skilled workers they need to compete in the global economy.
 Local Chief Elected Officials (CEOs) have responsibility for oversight of the system and are financially liable for the grant funds.
-The CEOs appoint members of a Local Workforce Investment Board, which consists of representatives of private sector businesses and other agencies involved with workforce development.
-The CEOs have selected Dyersburg State Community College to act as the Administrative Entity and Fiscal Agent for Local Workforce Investment Area 12.
+The CEOs appoint members of a Local Workforce Development Board, which consists of representatives of private sector businesses and other agencies involved with workforce development.
+The Workforce CEOs have selected Dyersburg State Community College to act as the Administrative Entity and Fiscal Agent for Local Workforce Development Area 12.

 The Northwest Tennessee Comprehensive Career Centers are located in Dyersburg and Huntingdon, with additional affiliate Career Centers located in Alamo, Camden, Covington, Dresden, Humboldt, Paris, Ripley, Tiptonville and Union City.
-The TN Career Centers empower job seekers to make career decisions through a self-help resource center, a variety of workshops and referrals to community partners for additional assistance.
+The TN Career Centers empower job seekers to make career decisions through a self-help resource center, a variety of workshops, and referrals to community partners for additional assistance.
 Programs and services offered to youth, adults, dislocated workers, and employers include:

 Adult and Dislocated Worker Services

 Guidance and Counseling